 The most reasonable way to deal with different personalization levels is to divide all your targets into 3-5 tiers, depending on your business.
 There are several things to consider:

 By leveraging the questions above, you divide your target accounts into groups from the most to the least valuable.
 That defines the level of personalization to be implemented and helps plan your investments accordingly.

 Avoid over-personalizing, and save your energy for strategic prospects.

 The right personalization strategy could raise your account-based marketing efforts to a new level.
 Getting started is probably one of the most challenging parts of great personalization.
 Here are the first three things you should do to begin the journey:

 To make this scalable across multiple accounts, you can adopt a modular content approach.
-This is where you produce dynamic collateral that is designed to be repurposed and restructured to give the impression of hyper-personalization without excessive manual input.
+This is where you produce dynamic collateral that is designed to be repurposed and restructured.
+This gives the impression of hyper-personalization without excessive manual input.
 Content automation platforms like Turtl can help automate this process so that all of your target accounts receive a personalized experience through your content.

 Once a salesperson receives a signal from marketers that the target person is interested, they should immediately jump into the conversation with communication that is relevant to a specific position, company, and stage of the buyer’s journey.